paulosnf12/paulo_filho_embarcatech_HBr_2025/projetos/README.md

-## Pasta para organização dos projetos desenvolvidos durante a residência.
+Projetos desenvolvidos durante a residência do embarcatech.